thephpleague/csv/docs/9.0/reader/resultset.md

 the `$columnIndex` parameter can be:

 - an integer representing the column index starting from `0`;
-- a string representing one of the value of `ResultSet::getColumnNames`;
+- a string representing one of the value of `ResultSet::getHeader`;

 ~~~php
 <?php